 Our visitors, of course, declared that the menu was entirely to their mind, and I comforted myself with the remembrance that there was a Christmas pudding and mince pies in the background.
 As the sausages were disappearing a horrible thought struck me, however.
-The cook knew how the pudding should be however.
-The cook knew how the pudding treated, but how about the kitchen boys? my cherished pudding appeared in the form of soup.
+The cook knew how the pudding should be treated, but how about the kitchen boys?
+Suppose my cherished pudding appeared in the form of soup.
+It was just as likely as not !
+With many misgivings I awaited its appearance.

-It was just as likely as not!
 With many misgivings I awaited its appearance.
 My spirits sank to zero as a boy appeared with a vegetable dish, and there was no sign of a pudding.
 "What have you got there"?
 I asked.
-"Cakey," said the boy triumphantly, and whisked off the cover, when to my untold relief the pudding appeared intact, and was speedily demolished and pronounced excel-The meal ended with fruit and coffee, so things might have been worse.
+"Cakey," said the boy triumphantly, and whisked off the cover, when to my untold relief the pudding appeared intact, and was speedily demolished and pronounced excellent.
+The meal ended with fruit and coffee, so things might have been worse.